-The results of the human health baseline risk assessment indicate that the only potential unacceptable risk would be to future residents, agricultural receptors, and industrial workers from ingestion of groundwater at Landfills 2/3.
+The results of the human health baseline risk assessment indicate that chemicals detected in air, surface soil, groundwater, and sediments likely do not present a risk to future off site residents, current and future adult recreational users, or current and future occupational workers, as long as groundwater is not used as a drinking water source.
+Exposure to chemicals detected in the surface soil may pose a risk for a recreational child receptor.
 The quantitative evaluation of risk is subject to several conservative assumptions and should not be considered an absolute measure of risk.

 Uncertainties exist in many areas of the human health risk assessment process.
-However, use of conservative variables in intake calculations and health protective assumptions throughout the entire risk assessment process results in an assessment that is protective of human health and the environment.
-Examples of uncertainties associated with the risk assessment for the Landfills 2/3 AOC include: (1) Chemical samples were collected from the suspected source of contamination rather through random sampling, which may result in a potential overestimation of risk; (2) The HIs associated with dermal contact with soil and sediment were not quantified for the majority of COPCs, which may lead to underestimation of the overall risk due to dermal contact; (3) The models used in the RI are likely to overestimate exposure point concentrations in air, which would cause an overestimation of risk for the inhalation pathway; (4) The model used in the RI to estimate exposure point concentrations in crops irrigated with groundwater may under- or overestimate risk through the crop ingestion pathway; and (5) Toxicological criteria were not available for all chemicals found at the site, which may result in an underestimation of risk.
+However, use of conservative variables in intake calculations and conservative assumptions throughout the entire risk assessment process results in an assessment that is protective of human health and the environment.
+Examples of uncertainties associated with the risk assessment for the Landfill 5 AOC include: (1) The HIs associated with dermal contact with soil and sediment were not quantified for the majority of COPCs, which may lead to underestimation of the overall risk due to dermal contact.; (2) The models used in the RI are likely to overestimate exposure point concentrations in air, which would cause an overestimation of risk for the inhalation pathway; (3) The model used in the RI to estimate exposure point concentrations in crops irrigated with groundwater may under- or overestimate risk through the crop ingestion pathway; (4) The hypothetical future scenario of residential use of groundwater as a potable water supply could be an overestimate of risk.
+Currently groundwater is not used as a potable water supply, and there are no residential dwellings near this AOC; and (5) Toxicological criteria were not available for all chemicals found at the site, which may result in an underestimation of risk.